TORCHED SALMON IN GREEN JUICE SAUCE

 Do you juice?

 Have you heard?
 Juice is very happening.
 Last night, just before I almost published without knowing, I had the pleasure of meeting a new friend visiting from New York, who’s a member of an uprising grassroots (literally) movement sweeping NYC.
 They are the people who pay $10~$12 on a daily basis for a religious cup of organic vegetable fluids (aka juice) that tastes like… the sublimity of kale on kale.
 Yum~.
+Of course, while juicing is a great way to absorb all the healthy vitamins you need, not everyone is a fan of the taste.
+In that case, it may be worth researching Private Label Supplement Products since you can create a pill which will have the nutrients you need without the taste.
+I still highly recommend giving juicing a go since it is so beneficial.
 It’s the KOK party and they aren’t kidding around.
 They will dominate the world by outliving you by 30 years by drinking KOK juice…

 What now?
 Juice is trending?
 If it was last month, I’d roll my eyes cuz what am I?
 Do I look like Gwyneth Paltrow’s colon to you?
 But now?
 Yes, yes I actually juice!
 In fact I’ve been juicing relentlessly for the past couple weeks, only in a slightly different, more edible context.
 It involves a concoction of green veggies and herbs with jalapeño pickling vinegar and a dab of whisked sour cream, being poured over a bed of flame-torched, soft-baked salmon.
 And it tastes like foods, great foods that doesn’t make you feel like you’re only eating it to shrink a tumor.
 Just when I thought this post is about salmon, it’s actually about it-juice.
 Shit, I can never keep up…